19hours/sg-statutes/Acts/Traditional Chinese Medicine Practitioners Act.md

 (3) The Chairman or member presiding at any meeting of the Board shall have an original vote and, in the case of an equality of votes, a casting vote.

-(4) Subject to this Act, the Board may regulate its own procedure.
+(4) Subject to this Act and the Public Sector (Governance) Act 2018, the Board may regulate its own procedure.

+[Act 5 of 2018 wef 01/04/2018]

 ### Appointment of executive secretary and other employees